 Door/Entry Point Security

-As I said, this may seem simple enough, but in all truth, many criminals break and enter by simply waltzing casually through an open door or window.
+As I said, the scenario may seem simple enough, but in all truth, many criminals break and enter by simply waltzing casually through an open door or window.

-That short trip up to the store in plenty of time for someone to get in, grab some valuables, and be a mile away before you even realize that you’re a victim.
+That short trip up to the store is plenty of time for someone to get in, grab some valuables, and be a mile away before you even realize that you’re a victim.

 The easiest way to improve home security is by remembering to lock your doors and windows.

 One of the first (and cheaper) things you’ll want to invest in for your own home security needs is a quality deadbolt for each door into the house.
-You’ll want to preferably get some that have beveled casings.
+Preferably, get ones with beveled casings.

-These will stop criminals who would attempt to use a special pair of pliers which have the ability to tear cylinder pins out of your locks in the hands of an experienced burglar.
+These will stop criminals who would attempt to use a special pair of pliers that have the ability to tear cylinder pins out of your locks in the hands of an experienced burglar.

 If you have a front door or otherwise that has a small window like many people, the best way to make sure that a burglar doesn’t end up breaking through the glass and fishing either his arm or a tool down to unlock the door is to have a strike plate on the window.

-These on any small windows in your house will do wonders for ensuring that even the most determined burglar won’t be able to enter.
+Installing these on any small windows in your house will significantly reduce the likelihood of even the most determined burglar breaking in.

-This is also why it’s essential to ensure that the bar is as long as the track, because even if it’s only 5 – 10 inches short or so, that may be enough space for the intruder to reach in and remove the bar.
+This is why the bar must be as long as the track; even a 5–10 inch gap may allow an intruder to reach in and remove the bar.

 A simple tip to lock anyone from outside the glass doors